lemonase/lemonase.github.io/content/posts/reading-lines.md

 Reading lines of a file is one of the most common things to do with (text) files.

-Let's look a ways we can do this in bash and other lanugages.
+Let's look a ways we can do this in bash and other languages.

 ## Bash